Dire warnings from health officials as coronavirus runs wild in Washington: ‘Any in-person gathering is risky’

 Another stay-home order also appeared to not be off the table, although multiple health officials stressed a desire to avoid that option.

+“We do not want to take further actions that will further hurt our economy,” said State Health Officer Dr. Kathy Lofy.
+“But unfortunately, if we continue on this trajectory, at some point we may need to.”

-COVID-19 infections are accelerating across the United States, with an average of more than 100,000 cases a day being reported nationally.
-More than 10 million Americans have been infected and nearly 240,000 people have died.
+Coronavirus infections are accelerating across the United States, with an average of more than 100,000 cases a day being reported nationally.
+More than 10 million Americans have been infected and nearly 240,000 have died.

 As of 11:59 p.m.
 Monday, Washington state has confirmed 120,011 people infected with the coronavirus, 9,092 of whom have been hospitalized and 2,482 of whom have died.